What is a Fluted Column?

 What is the difference between “Standard Flute” and “Custom Flute”?

 The standard flute option is only available on our best-selling 8”, 10” and 12” Round Tapered Fiberglass-polymer Columns.
 In those sizes the flutes are available molded right into the shaft.
 If possible, you’ll want to use the Standard Flute simply because it is more cost-effective.
 There is a portion at the bottom of the shaft that is smooth, before the flutes begin to allow for the column base and for trimming to length.
 See the table below.
-The bottom line shows how much shaft can be trimmed before the flutes will “run into” the Tuscan base.
+The bottom line shows how much shaft can be trimmed before the flutes will “run into” the base.
+The amount you are able to trim will be dependent upon your base design.
 If your project needs a finished column height that does not fall within that range, or your using a different cap/base style, you’ll want to consider choosing a custom flute.

 The custom flute is the best option if your column diameter or length does not fall into the range allowing a standard flute.
 All column sizes can be custom-fluted for specific shaft lengths and for different cap and base options.
 On custom fluted shafts, typically the flutes end 1”above the base and end 1″ from the astragal (detail at the top).
 When ordering custom fluted columns, just let us know your actual finished height, which base and cap you like, and we’ll send a drawing for your approval prior to production.